fleetdm/fleet/articles/tales-from-fleet-security-google-groups-scams.md

 We performed the same tests at Fleet, using [emailspooftest](https://emailspooftest.com/).
 Our results were slightly different, but we successfully sent two very suspicious email messages to a mailing list.
 When we sent the same type of email to an individual, Gmail blocked each attempt.

 ## How we noticed and stopped the attack

 At Fleet, we have many excellent employees and contractors with an excellent eye for detail.
 We share information about potential scams, including phishing messages, over Slack so the entire company is always aware of the suspicious stuff we see.

-The person who got the request found it, if not necessarily suspicious, at least ouf of the ordinary.
+The person who received the email found it, if not necessarily suspicious, at least out of the ordinary.
 They contacted someone else to ask if that type of request was normal.
 This second person confirmed that it was not a genuine request and that, in any case, unpaid invoices should never be shared like this, even if the request came from an actual employee.

 We communicate internally almost exclusively using Slack.
 Unlike email, impersonating someone on Slack would require compromising accounts configured with Two-Factor Authentication, making it a much more appropriate channel to discuss anything sensitive.